grate-driver/grate/Assembler-syntax.md

 Here no MFU and no ALU sub-instructions will be scheduled-executed.

-For brevity, PSEQ/TEX/DW sub-instructions could be omitted from the instruction exec batch, they will be NOP's effectively.
+For brevity, PSEQ/TEX/DW sub-instructions and ALU_COMPLEMENT could be omitted from the instruction exec batch, they will be NOP's effectively.

 Example: